-0 - 1 Credits An extension of Northland Singers, Chamber Choir explores music written for small vocal ensembles.
-Singers have opportunities to perform music from a number of different style periods, with an emphasis on music from the Renaissance.
+0 - 1 Credits The Chamber Choir explores music written for small vocal ensembles.
+Singers have opportunities to perform music from a number of different style periods, with an emphasis on a cappella music from the Renaissance to the present.
 Students perform regular concerts and are involved in musical outreach in the community.
+Open by audition.
+Concurrent membership in the Northland College Choir is encouraged, but not required.
 Repeatable for credit.